himanshusaroha648/Somnia-Testnet/README.md

-# 🌟 Somnia Auto Swap Bot
+# 🌟 Somnia Auto Bot

+> **💰 Want to buy Somnia Testnet Faucet?
+Message me on Telegram: [@himanshusaroha001](https://t.me/himanshusaroha001)**

 A terminal-based UI application for interacting with the Somnia network testnet.
 This bot automates various operations including token swaps, transfers, and token creation on the Somnia network.

+## 💧 Faucet Information

+- Need Somnia testnet tokens?
+- Want to participate in the testnet?
+- Looking to buy PING/PONG tokens?

+👉 **Contact me on Telegram: [@himanshusaroha001](https://t.me/himanshusaroha001) to buy Somnia faucet tokens!**

 ## ✨ Features